interuss/dss/monitoring/uss_qualifier/suites/faa/uft/design/README.md

-# UFT Message Signing tests for SCD using Uss_Qualifier
+# UFT Message Signing tests for SCD using uss_qualifier

 UTM Field Test (UFT) has a requirement for USSes to sign their message requests and responses in the SCD flow using IATF certificates provided by FAA.

-This test suite helps to test the message signing by extending [suites.astm.utm.f3548_21](../../../astm/utm/f3548_21.yaml) with scenarios that trigger reporting of message signing in the interactions with mock_uss.
+This test suite helps to test the message signing by extending [suites.astm.utm.f3548_21](monitoring/uss_qualifier/suites/astm/utm/f3548_21.yaml) with scenarios that trigger reporting of message signing in the interactions with mock_uss.

 ## Test Setup

 The test setup includes running the following components on your local machine, as also shown in the [diagram](./InterUss_Test_Harness_With_Message_Signing.png)

-1. Uss Qualifier - This is the test driver that injects the operations for the SCD flow tests in USSes.
+1. uss_qualifier - This is the test driver that injects the operations for the SCD flow tests in USSes.
 2. Auth - This auth server provides access tokens and the public key for token validation for USS-to-USS and USS-to-DSS communication.
 In a local deployment of the test infrastructure, this can be supplied by an instance of dummy auth running as a dockerized container exposing port 8085, as per build/dev/run_locally.sh.
 3. DSS - This is a local DSS running in dockerized container, and is available at port 8082.
 4. Mock USS - This is a mock implementation of a USS running as a dockerized container at port 8074.
 5. USS-under-Test - This is the USS that needs to be tested.
-6. Uss Qualifier Interface.
+6. uss_qualifier interface.
 USSes need to develop an interface for their USS to interface with the test harness.
 Uss_Qualifer will inject operations through this interface.
 The spec to implement is - [Strategic Coordination Test Data Injection](https://github.com/interuss/automated_testing_interfaces/blob/fa3a5f544161c408f50255630a23b670c74a67d1/scd/v1/scd.yaml)